Frequently Asked Questions

-Special Interest Volleyball is offered as a subject across years 8-11 and in year 12 students study physical education with the inclusion of volleyball.
+Special Interest Volleyball is offered as a subject across years 7-11.
 The program provides an enhanced opportunity for the pursuit of sporting excellence within a school environment.
-The combination of Special Interest Volleyball and traditional academic subjects has been cited for benefitting academic success and personal development.
+The combination of Special Interest Volleyball and traditional academic subjects has been cited for benefiting academic success and personal development.

 Sports psychology, personal development and leadership skills are unique components to the program and are pivotal to the continued success of our squad.